nanocosmos/docs/docs/nanostream/ios/nanostream-ios-step-by-step.md

 ---
 id: nanostream-ios-step-by-step
-title: nanostream-ios-step-by-step
+title: Tutorial / Getting started with nanoStream and bintu.live
-sidebar_label: nanostream-ios-step-by-step
+sidebar_label: Getting started
 ---
-# Tutorial / Getting started with nanoStream and bintu.live

-# Overview
+## Overview

 In this guide you will learn how to to build a live video broadcaster app with nanoStream that streams to our bintu.live streaming platform.
 Learn how to create the connection to bintu and obtain streaming configuration for your client.
 Setup the nanoStream client SDK to use the configuration we just got and broadcast your own live stream in minutes!

 You will learn how to build simple broadcaster and player app from the ground of with XCode for iOS, that can play the stream from our broadcaster app.

-# Prerequisites
+## Prerequisites

 - nanoStream 4.6 or later, including the bintu.live streaming platform connection
 - a valid Bintu APIKey